Iraqi Armed Forces

+The Iraqi Armed Forces are the military forces of the Republic of Iraq.
+They consist of the Ground forces, the Army Aviation Command, the Iraqi Air Force, the Air Defence Command, and the Iraqi Navy.
+The armed forces are administered by the Ministry of Defence (MoD).
+Effective control of the MOD armed forces rests with the prime minister of Iraq.

+Along with the primary service branches, there exists two non-MOD agencies that are part of the armed forces and report directly to the Prime Minister; namely, the Iraqi Counter Terrorism Service and the Popular Mobilization Committee.

-The armed forces of Iraq have a long but generally politicised and unsuccessful history.
-They were initially formed in the early 1920s.
-Six military coup d'états were mounted by the Army between 1936 and 1941.
-The armed forces first saw combat in the Anglo-Iraqi War of 1941.
+The armed forces of Iraq were initially formed in the early 1920s.
+Six military coup d'états were mounted by the army between 1936 and 1941.
+They first saw combat in the Anglo-Iraqi War of 1941.
 They fought against Israel in the 1948 Arab–Israeli War, in the 1967 Six-Day War, and in the 1973 Yom Kippur War.
-Two wars with the Kurds were fought from 1961 to 1970 and in 1974-1975.
+Two wars against the Kurds were fought during 1961-1970 and 1974–1975.
 A much larger conflict was the Iran–Iraq War, initiated by the Iraqis in 1980, which continued until 1988.
-Thereafter Iraq began the invasion of Kuwait, which led to the Gulf War of 1991, which led in turn to confrontations over the Iraqi no-fly zones during the 1990s, and finally the Iraq War of 2003.
-Logistics and combat engineering have been traditional strong points of the Iraqi military.
+Thereafter Iraq began the invasion of Kuwait, which led to the Gulf War of 1991, which led in turn to confrontations over the Iraqi no-fly zones during the 1990s, and finally the Iraq War of 2003, which resulted in the dissolution of the Iraqi armed forces imposed by the Coalition Provisional Authority.
+The nascent post-Iraq war Iraqi armed forces were engaged in anti-insurgency during the insurgency and civil war that followed the US-led invasion of the country.
+The latest major conflict in which the armed forces of the country participated was the war against ISIS during 2013-2017.

+Logistics and combat engineering have been traditional strong points.
 Iraqi soldiers have also usually fought hard in difficult situations.

-The armed forces are administered by the Ministry of Defence (MOD).
-Since the 2003 U.S. invasion of Iraq, which toppled the Saddam Hussein regime, the Iraqi Armed Forces received substantial assistance from the United States Armed Forces.
+After the 2003 U.S. invasion of Iraq, which resulted in the toppling of the Saddam Hussein regime and the dissolution of the whole armed forces, the United States sought to rebuild them anew, and so the country received substantial assistance from the United States Department of Defense.
 Since the implementation of the U.S.-Iraq Status of Forces Agreement on January 1, 2009, the Iraqi Armed Forces and the forces of the Iraqi interior ministry are responsible for providing security and upholding law and order throughout most of Iraq.

-The Iraqi Army was historically one of the more competent militaries in the Arab world.
+The Iraqi armed forces were historically one of the more competent militaries in the Arab world.
 However, during Saddam Hussein's dictatorship and interference in military organization, the competence of the Army severely declined.
 The Army, in particular, is one of the most trusted national institutions of Iraq.
-Iraqi Armed Forces deficiencies have been identified in enabling functions, such as, e.g., logistics and military intelligence.
+Iraqi Armed Forces deficiencies have been identified in enabling functions, such as, logistics and military intelligence.
 In high-end conventional operations, Iraqi capabilities are currently limited by lack of artillery and air power.

-In addition to the formal armed forces, the Popular Mobilisation Forces militias have assisted the Iraqi military, and the Peshmerga are deployed in the Kurdistan Region of northern Iraq, where the Iraqi Armed forces have no official role.